PacktPublishing/Hands-On-Domain-Driven-Design-with-.NET-Core/README.md

 ## Get to Know the Author
 **Alexey Zimarev**
 is a software architect with a present focus on domain models, Domain-Driven Design (DDD), event sourcing, message-driven systems and microservices, coaching, and mentoring.
-Alexey is also a contributor to several open source projects, such as RestSharp and MassTransit, and is the organizer of the DDD Norway meetup.
+Alexey is also a contributor to several open source projects, such as RestSharp, Proto.Actor and MassTransit, and is the organizer of the DDD Norway meetup.
+Check [Alexey's blog](https://zimarev.com) and reach out in Twitter [@Zimareff](https://twitter.com/Zimareff).

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.